heikoklein/krisuvik2norway/README.md

 The icelandic volcano Krìsuvik is currently erupting, but so far not emitting volcanic ash.
 Depending on new fissures in the volcano, ash emissions can occur at any time.
-Therefore, MET Norway is running the eemep volcanic ash transport model 4 times a day simulating an ash emission start at 00:00, 06:00, 12:00 and 18:00 (all times UTC).
+Therefore, MET Norway is running the eemep volcanic ash transport model 4 times a day simulating an ash emission starting at 00:00, 06:00, 12:00 and 18:00 (all times UTC).
 The models are started as followed

 ```